HigherOrderCO/bend-language-server/README.md

 If the toolchain is correctly installed, `bend-language-server` should now be in your path.

+We also have a [tree-sitter grammar](https://github.com/HigherOrderCO/tree-sitter-bend) for syntax highlighting with configuration instructions for Neovim.

 ## Development

 Currently, the language server is only developed and tested for VSCode.
 Feel free to add contributions specific to other code editors!